As restrictive voting bills multiply, GOP signals it won't bow to corporate pressure - KION546

 But with many other bills curtailing voting rights barreling through GOP-controlled state legislatures around the country, it is not yet clear whether the backlash to the Georgia law, which is known as the “Election Integrity Act of 2021,” will actually serve as a deterrent.

-Facing the loss of jobs and state revenues that are the inevitable price of the MLB moving the All-Star Game, Democrats like Stacey Abrams, the voting rights activist and former candidate for governor, and Georgia Sen. Raphael Warnock found themselves in an uncomfortable position where they praised the stance against voter suppression that some major corporations are taking, but also urged businesses, athletes and entertainers to “stay and fight,” as Abrams put it, without creating economic havoc for the state’s voters.
+Facing the loss of jobs an estimated $100 million in state revenue that are the inevitable price of the MLB moving the All-Star Game, Democrats like Stacey Abrams, the voting rights activist and former candidate for governor, and Georgia Sen. Raphael Warnock found themselves in an uncomfortable position where they praised the stance against voter suppression that some major corporations are taking, but also urged businesses, athletes and entertainers to “stay and fight,” as Abrams put it, without creating economic havoc for the state’s voters.

 In an impressive display of hubris — given that he signed the Georgia voting law creating the economic backlash — the state’s Republican Gov. Brian Kemp argued Saturday at a news conference that Democratic criticism of the voting law had cost “hard-working Georgians” a paycheck.
 He charged that the MLB had “caved to fear and lies from liberal activists,” suggesting that Democrats like Abrams were using the debate to raise millions off of “fake outrage.”